MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/azureml-model-management-sdk/mlserver.md

 * models (dict) - Name and value of *models* to include.

 * inputs (dict) - Service input schema by *name* and *type*.

-  The following types are supported:
+The following types are supported: - int - float - str - bool - numpy.array - numpy.matrix - pandas.DataFrame
-  - int
-  - float
-  - str
-  - bool
-  - numpy.array
-  - numpy.matrix
-  - numpy.DataFrame

 * outputs (dict) - Defines the web service output schema.
 If empty, the service will not return a response value. *outputs* are defined as a dictionary `{'x'=int}` or `{'x': 'int'}` that describes the output parameter names and their corresponding data *types*.

-      The following types are supported:
+The following types are supported: - int - float - str - bool - numpy.array - numpy.matrix - pandas.DataFrame
-      - int
-      - float
-      - str
-      - bool
-      - numpy.array
-      - numpy.matrix
-      - numpy.DataFrame

 * artifacts (list) - A collection of file artifacts to return.
 File content is encoded as a *Base64 String*.

 * alias (str) - The consume function name.
 Defaults to *consume*.
 If *code_fn* function is provided, then it will use that function name by default.

 ### Returns